rebipp/worldfair-agrobio/worldfair-agrobio/content/introduction/pids.md

 Identifier resolution is often enabled through `indirection` mechanism in which the process of identifying and locating a digital object involves an intermediate step to ensure persistence and reliability over time.
 In this context, `indirection` means introducing an additional layer or reference that allows for flexibility in managing the actual location or characteristics of the identified object.

-This process can be breakdonw in the following steps:
+This process can be breakdown in the following steps:

 1. **Identifier Resolution**: this is the process of `mapping an identifier` (such as a UUID or hash code) to the actual digital object it represents.
 In the context of data and digital resources, identifier resolution is crucial for finding and accessing the right information.
 2. **Enabling Persistence**: persistence in this context refers to the ability of the identifier to remain valid and associated with the same digital object over an extended period.
 Enabling persistence ensures that even if the object is moved, modified, or its location changes, the identifier remains functional and reliably points to the correct resource.